reconhub/learn/content/post/practical-real-time-response-1.md

 What other negative dates or mistakes might you want to check if you had the full dataset?

-  - You may want to see if there are mistakes including but not restricted to: i) negative symptom onset to hospitalisation or outcome delays and ii) spelling errors such as hospital and names

 ## Calculating the case fatality ratio (CFR)